 - Entertainment (movies, going out to bars, concerts)

 - General “Shopping” (everything else that isn’t clothing)

 - Personal Services (nails, hair, eyebrows, massages, etc)

 - Home Services (cleaning, yard, etc)

 Now, I’m not suggesting that you cut everything you enjoy out of your life.
 There is a fine balance (which we’ll get to) between spending money on things/experiences that make you happy and spending money to be happy.

-Dan and I are pretty frugal.
+My husband D and I are pretty frugal.
 When we started our no-spend 2020, we began to test just how frugal we can be.
 Things that we cut included: